platformio/platformio-docs/migration.rst

 Global scope ``[env]``
 ^^^^^^^^^^^^^^^^^^^^^^

-One of most requested features was a "global" or "common" project environment (:ref:`projectconf_section_env`) where developers can share common configuration between all declared build environments ``[env:NAME]``.
+One of the most requested features was a "global" or "common" project environment (:ref:`projectconf_section_env`) where developers can share common configuration between all declared build environments ``[env:NAME]``.

 The previous solution in PlatformIO Core 3.0 was using :ref:`projectconf_dynamic_vars`.